-Following the outbreak of the Omicron variant of Covid-19 in the UK in November 2021, the Government introduced some further grants to help support businesses in the leisure and hospitality sectors.
-Under this scheme, the maximum amount the Group was able to claim was £1.3m.
+During the prior period, following the EU Court ruling on State Aid aggregation, the Group recognised an additional £2m of Covid-19 support, subject to the individual caps applicable in both the UK and Germany.
+In addition, following the outbreak of the Omicron variant of Covid-19 in the UK in November 2021, the Government introduced some further grants to help support businesses in the leisure and hospitality sectors.
+As a result, a further £1m of grants were recognised.